DeepSegment/FCN-GoogLeNet/README.md

 ### Visualize and test results

 First download model checkpoints we've trained and put it in folder /logs and replace any other checkpoints if exist.
 Note if directory /logs/all doesn't exist, please create it by ```mkdir FCN-GoogLeNet/logs/all```.
 Then change the flags ```tf.flags.DEFINE_string('mode', "visualize", "Mode: train/ test/ visualize")``` at the beginning of the script inception_FCN.py to set the mode to visulize or test results.
 After that, run ```python inception_FCN.py``` from terminal to start running.
-If the code is planned to run on [PDC](https://www.pdc.kth.se/) clusters, run ```sbatch ./batchpyjobunix.sh``` to submit your job.

 ### Fine-tune whole net